woocommerce/facebook-for-woocommerce/readme.txt

 == Changelog ==

 = 2020.10.08 - version 2.0.4 =
+ * Fix - Prevent an error during the feed generation when variable products are still using deleted terms
  * Fix - Fix SQL errors triggered while trying to remove duplicate visibility meta entries from postmeta table

 = 2020.10.02 - version 2.0.3 =